ZERICO2005/ABS-Fractal-Explorer/README.txt

 ABS-Fractal-Explorer
-v1.0.0 | 2023/08/14 | zerico2005
+v1.0.1 | 2023/08/15 | zerico2005

 Description:
-	ABS Fractal Explorer will allow you to explore hundereds of different Mandelbrot variants.
+	ABS Fractal Explorer will allow you to explore hundreds of different Mandelbrot variants.
 	Some extra features include changing the starting Z values, along with viewing each fractals Julia set.
-	More features, preformance improvements, and bug fixes will be released in later versions.
+	More features, performance improvements, and bug fixes will be released in later versions.

 Controls: (Also see Keybinds.png)
 	Primary: